 Once you've made all of the necessary connections you can switch on the power source.
-See Page 5 of the product datasheet for information on converting the analogue signals into angles.

 Step 5: Connecting an Inclinometer to the Level Developments Inclinometer App:

 We recommend using the inclinometer app before attempting to create your own more advanced commands, this ensures that you have the correct connections and your hardware is working as it should.